thibaultcha/lua-resty-mlcache/README.md

 - `lru`: a lua-resty-lrucache instance of your choice.
 If specified, mlcache will not instantiate an LRU.
 One can use this value to use the `resty.lrucache.pureffi` implementation of lua-resty-lrucache if desired.
+- `shm_set_tries`: the number of tries for the lua_shared_dict `set()` operation.
+When the lua_shared_dict is full, it attempts to free up to 30 items from its queue.
+When the value being set is much larger than the freed space, this option allows mlcache to retry the operation (and free more slots) until the maximum number of tries is reached or enough memory was freed for the value to fit.
+  **Default**: `3`.
+- `shm_miss`: _optional_ string.
+The name of a `lua_shared_dict`.
+When
+  specified, misses (callbacks returning `nil`) will be cached in this separate lua_shared_dict.
+This is useful to ensure that a large number of cache misses (e.g. triggered by clients) does not evict too many cache items (hits) from the lua_shared_dict specified by `shm`.
+Particularly useful depending on the type of workload put on mlcache.
 - `resty_lock_opts`: options for [lua-resty-lock] instances.
 When mlcache runs the L3 callback, it uses lua-resty-lock to ensure that a single worker runs the provided callback.
 - `l1_serializer`: an _optional_ function.
 Its signature and accepted values are documented under the [get()](#get) method, along with an example.
 If specified, this function will be called by each worker every time the L1 LRU